DIVD-NL/web-www/_reports/grafana.md

 published: false

 ---
-On December 2nd Dutch security researcher Jordy Versmissen sent a report to Grafana Labs, a company that created a popular open source analytics tool to create interactive graphs and dashboards.
+On December 2, Dutch security researcher Jordy Versmissen sent a report to Grafana Labs, a company that created a popular open source analytics tool.
 Versmissen found a zero-day vulnerability in Grafana Enterprise versions v8.0.0-beta1 to v8.3.0.
-An attacker could use a Directory Traversal Vulnerability to get unautorised access to local files.
+An attacker could use a Directory Traversal Vulnerability to gain unauthorized access to local files.

-On December 7th, the vulnerability leaked.
-Proof-of-concepts (PoC) to exploit the bug to become available on Twitter and GitHub.
+The vulnerability was leaked on December 7.
+Proofs of concept (PoC) to exploit the bug are becoming available on Twitter and GitHub.

-Emergency releases were created for versions and several new releases after v8.3.0 have been published.
+Grafana produced emergency releases and new releases after v8.3.0.

-januari 9th DIVD found 10500 vulnerable instances on Shodan.
-An own scan on January 10th resulted in a last of 8.486 confirmed vulnerable systems.The owners of these systems were notified.
+On January 9, the DIVD found 10,500 vulnerable bodies on Shodan.
+A scan on January 10 returned a list of 8,486 confirmed vulnerable systems.
+The owners of these systems have been notified.

-A scan on february 6th found 6571 still vulnerable.
-The DIVD sent out a second batch of notifications.
+A scan on February 6 found that 6571 were still vulnerable.
+The DIVD has sent a second series of reports.

-March 1 there were still 2180 vulnerable systems.
+On March 1, there were still 2180 vulnerable systems.
+This case was closed on November 7.